MoritzRaykowski/eppfinalproject_moritzraykowski/README.md

 # eppfinalproject_moritzraykowski
+The path switches I make in my files are built on Path.home / 'Desktop' / 'epp_repo' I did not get a automated pytask template running, thus I tried to build as automated files as possible.
+So if you clone this repository into a folder named epp_repo on your desktop everything should run smoothly!

 I provide a comparison in data management/manipulation and analysis (regressions) and their plotting between python and stata to see which utilities from each program might be missing in the other one and might be helpful for the future.

 This repository contains the following: